Departures available in 2019:

 Day 8: Rome

 Between 7:45 - 8:00 am, after breakfast, departure from the hotel for the included tour of the Vatican Museums, Sistine Chapel and St. Peters’s Basilica with our exclusive “Skip the Line” access!
-No stress to reach the area: upon arrival, your guide will lead you into the museums where you’ll visit one of the most important art collections of the world.
+No stress to reach the area: upon arrival, your guide will lead you to the museums where you’ll visit one of the most important art collections of the world.
 Walk along the beautiful Galleries of Tapestries and Geographical Maps before admiring Raphael’s Rooms and, then, the amazing Sistine Chapel.
 After this incredible masterpiece, you will be taken by a privileged door to St. Peters’s Basilica: the biggest church in the world!
-The tour ends on St.Peter’s Square: enjoy the rest of the day to explore the city at your own leisure or get any one of our selected tours for the afternoon or at night!
-Overnight stay.
+The tour ends on St.Peter’s Square.

 Day 9: Rome